node-red/node-red-nodes/io/snmp/README.md

 SNMP oids fetcher.
 Can fetch a single or comma separated list of oids.
 Triggered by any input.

-`msg.host` may contain the host, iff host not set in the node configuration.
+`msg.host` may contain the host.

-`msg.community` may contain the community, iff community not set in the node configuration.
+`msg.community` may contain the community.

 `msg.oid` may contain a comma separated list of oids to search for. (no spaces)

-The host configured in the edit config will conflict with `msg.host`.
+The host configured in the edit config will override `msg.host`.
 Leave blank if you want to use `msg.host` to provide input.

-The community configured in the edit config will conflict with `msg.community`.
+The community configured in the edit config will override `msg.community`.
 Leave blank if you want to use `msg.community` to provide input.

 The oids configured in the edit config will override `msg.oid`.
 Leave blank if you want to use `msg.oid` to provide input.